-2. Come to see the Head of the River Race
+2. Come and see the Head of the River Race

-With the arrival of spring and the improvement of the weather in London, the historic Headof the River Race also arrives on the waters of the Thames.
-On the third or fourth Saturday of March, depending on the tides, this regatta is held as a prelude to the Oxford-Cambridge in early April.
+With the arrival of spring and the improvement of the weather in London, the historic Headof the River Race also arrives to the waters of the Thames.
+On the third or fourth Saturday of March, depending on the tides, this race is held as a prelude to the Oxford-Cambridge in early April.

 The race has been held on the waters of the Thames since 1926 and today some 420 boats participate, mostly English teams and about 50 foreign ones.
-It runs the same 6.8 kilometers as the Oxford v Cambridge race but changes direction from Mortlake to Putney.
+It covers the same 6.8 kilometers as the Oxford v.
+Cambridge race but changes direction from Mortlake to Putney.
 Many people come to watch the event, as it is free and offers a good sporting spectacle.

 If the weather is good, going to the banks of the River Thames and watching the sailors compete is one of the best things to do in March in London.